bosonweb/startline/README.md

 ## Installation

 1. Download the theme from this ZIP
-2. Navigate to the theme's directory on the command line and run the following command:
+2. Navigate to the theme's directory on the command line and install the dependencies:
 ```
 $ cd wp-content/themes/startline
 $ npm run build